Ultimaker 2+ Review

 Ease of Use

 Ranking just behind Print Quality, Ease of Use made up 30% of the final score.
 We evaluated the ease at setting up the printer out of the box, swapping filaments, leveling the print bed, connecting to it from the computer, and if there was any sort of display on the printer.
 The Ultimaker 2+ once again did exceptionally well, earning a 7 out of 10.
-You can see how this compares to the rest of the pack in the chart below.

 This model is one of the easiest to set up, being essentially ready to go right out of the box.
 You only had to attach the spool holder in the back and it was ready to go.
 There was also an app to download to guide you through the process step-by-step.